uio-bmi/immuneML/docs/source/tutorials/how_to_perform_exploratory_analysis.rst

 definitions section are defined in the same manner as for all other instructions (see: :ref:`How to specify an analysis with YAML`).
 The instruction consists of a list of analyses to be performed.
 Each analysis should contain at least a dataset and a report.
-Optionally, the analysis can also contain an encoding along with the labels.
+Optionally, the analysis may also contain an encoding along with the labels.
 Encoding reports can be run only if encoding and labels are defined.
 In the example below, analysis_1 runs report r1 directly on dataset d1, whereas in analysis_2 dataset d1 is encoded first using e1 before running report r2.